VIRGINIA HOSPITAL CENTER & TRICOLUMBIA ANNOUNCE

 For over 60 years, Virginia Hospital Center has provided exceptional medical services to the Washington metropolitan area.
 Virginia Hospital Center is a 342-bed, $150 million state-of-the-art facility offering comprehensive healthcare and multiple Centers of Excellence including Cardiology & Cardiovascular Surgery, the Reinsch Pierce Family Center for Breast Health, Neuroscience, Oncology, Total Joint Replacement (hip and knee), Women & Infant Health and Urology.
 Growing service lines include Executive Health and the only Lung Cancer Center in northern Virginia.
 Virginia Hospital Center is a teaching hospital, long-associated with Georgetown University’s School of Medicine, and accredited by The Joint Commission and Licensed by the Commonwealth of Virginia Department of Health.
 For additional information, please visit www.VirginiaHospitalCenter.com.

 TriColumbia is a 501 (C)(3) nonprofit and the Mid-Atlantic’s premier endurance event production company providing an array of events for all ability levels across the triathlon/multisport continuum.
 Founded by current president, race director and 6-time Ironman Kona finisher, Robert Vigorito in 1983, the organization makes a difference for participating athletes by providing superior events and memories to last a lifetime, but also gives back to the community by supporting many local and regional charities, which provide a full spectrum of support for citizens in need.
-For more, visit TriColumbia.org and Latest News.
+For more, visit TriColumbia.org.